Actyx/Actyx/web/developer.actyx.com/README.md

 ### Content structure

-### Content format

-Docusaurus uses standard Markdown syntax extended with MDX.
-To have a unified document structure, please download [this VS Code extension]().
-Using the extension, you can generate a few different files:
+The content of our docs is grouped by 4 categories:

+#### Conceptual Guides

+These <b>understanding-oriented</b> guides clarify a particular topic by giving context and a wider view.

-- Explanation Guides
+#### How-to Guides

-- How-To-Guides
+These <b>problem-oriented</b> guides take the reader through a series of steps required to solve a problem.

-- API Reference
+#### API Reference Docs

-Depending on the kind you choose, the extension will generate a Markdown snippet with all necessary things already in place — now you only need to fill in the content :-)
+These <b>information-oriented</b> docs provide technical descriptions of the code and how to operate it.

+#### Tutorials

+These <b>learning-oriented</b> lessons take the reader by the hand to complete a small project.
+Note that all the tutorials are located in the Actyx Academy and ownership lies entirely with Developer Advocacy.
+The responsibility with the rest of the content lies within Product Management.

+### Markdown Pages

-As you can see, a page is composed of so-called _header fields_ (enclosed by `---` above and below), followed by the actual content.
+A page is composed of so-called _frontmatter_ (enclosed by `---` above and below), followed by the actual content.
+Please make sure you fill in all fields in the frontmatter section.
 The content can be any valid Markdown.
 Indeed, you can even use MDX.
 Please refer to [this page](https://v2.docusaurus.io/docs/markdown-features/) for more information.

 #### Linking to other pages